for-giobbe/PAINT/markdowns/part_4.md

 - the tissue

+Signed networks have been inferred with:

+- a power of 22 for AD and 14 for CT
+- a minimum module size of 50
-A signed networks have been inferred with a power of 13, a dendrom cut height of 0.2 and leveraging peason correlation.
+- a dendrom cut height of 0.3
+- a min. eigengene connectivity of 0.6
+- leveraging peason correlation
+- no pvalue correction for module-trait correlation
+- a p value cutoff of 0.5
+- at least 20 counts across all samples to retain the transcript

 The expression matrix is the same used for the preliminary DE analysis and here is the trait file: